rugbyprof/5373-Internet-Programming/Assignments/A05/part_03.md

 }
 ```

-Instead, your could make sure the route is the first item after the directory name like: `https://your.ip.address/meme_gen/fileUpload`
+The above snippet assumed there would be a `GET` or a `POST` variable called `route` with a correct value that the `switch` statement knows about.
+Instead, your could make sure the route is the first item after the directory name like: `https://your.ip.address/meme_gen/fileUpload` and then use the `$request_parts` array to find the appropriate `route name`.

 ### Folder Structure